benknoble/hello-world/free-write/README.md

 # Free-Writes

-As part of a several pronged goal sheet, I will be free writing every Tuesday for the concievable future.
+I shall be free-writing when I have time.
 Here shall they be found.